brentgreeff/rails_rate_limiter/README.md

 Challenge - Rate Limiter

 ## instruction
-Create a new controller, perhaps called "home", with an index method.
-This should return only the text string "ok".

-## adaptation
-I created a homes_controller (seems more standard).
-It is a singular resource (currently only 1 home). the #show action seems more appropriate (its not a list).

-## instruction
 The challenge is to implement rate limiting on this route.
 Limit it such that a requester can only make:

 100 requests per hour.